 For the safest experience, however, just leave the music alone until it’s time to stop.
 If worst comes to worst, you could switch to broadcast radio.

 Old Car?
 Try an Analog Aux Cable

-Probably the most obvious solution is to use an analogue cable connecting the headphone jack on your phone to the line-in option on your car’s audio system.
-There are various ways in which this can be done.
+The most obvious solution is to use an analog cable (like this model from StarTech) connecting the 3.5mm headphone jack on your phone to the line-in port (or aux port) on your car’s audio system.
+They’re easy to find offline or on Amazon, and simple to connect.

-For instance, you might have a standard line-in connector mounted on the front of your car audio system, providing easy access.
-Alternatively you may need to work the connection around the back of the dashboard in order to hook up your phone and enjoy the tunes you have stored on it.
+For instance, you might have a standard line-in connector mounted on the front of your car audio system (or elsewhere on the center console), providing easy access.
+Alternatively, you may need to run the cable into the dashboard in order to hook up your phone.

-Older audio systems with a cassette tape player will allow you to use a cassette adapter, a small, low-cost device which connects to the headphone jack on an MP3 player or phone allowing you to play music through it and into the car audio system.
+Older audio systems with a cassette tape player allow you to use a cassette adapter.
+This is a small, low-cost device that connects to the headphone jack on your phone and allows you to play music into the car audio system.

 Many modern car audio systems have Bluetooth as an option for playing music across a short-range wireless network.
 In order to take advantage of this, begin by activating Bluetooth on the car audio system, making sure that it is discoverable.

 You’ll need to check your automobile’s handbook to find how to do this.